Post-Tender Negotiation (PTN): How to Prepare, Respond, and Protect Your Score

 Question: “What gives confidence you can start safely in Week 1?”

-Response: “Daily huddles in Weeks 1–2; weekly Mobilisation Board; gateway checks at Weeks 2/4; mock-run before go-live.
-Week-6 re-audit confirms stability.
-One-page weekly dashboard shared with the commissioner.”
+Response: “Daily huddles in Weeks 1–2; weekly Mobilisation Board chaired by the Registered Manager; gateways at Weeks 2 and 4; mock-run before go-live.
+Week-6 re-audit confirms documentation and staffing stability.
+One-page dashboard shared weekly.”

 2) Workforce & TUPE